CarolineLienard/Booki/README.md

 # Booki ☀️✈
 # An OpenClassroom Project to learn HTML and CSS

-This is a solution to the first project of the web developer course on OpenClassroom (https://openclassrooms.com/fr/).
+This is my solution to the first project of the OpenClassroom's web developer course (https://openclassrooms.com/fr/).
 This project introduce the basics of HTLM and CSS through the integration of a very specific design they provide.

 ## Overview